rdugan/iceriver-oc/README.md

 <br>

 ### New auth/auth routines
 The authentication and authorization controls have been completely replaced, and all traffic redirected over https.
 This means forwarding the http(s) traffic through your firewall for off-site monitoring should be much safer (though I would still not necessarily recommend this - simply due to best security practices...)
 Login is no longer transmitted over unsecured http, and people can no longer hijack your asic simply by setting a cookie to skip login.
 The random 'login incorrect' messages due to file system corruption should also be a thing of the past.
+Please keep in mind this will mean your password will be reset to stock default after first installing.
+Also, the first boot after installation will take 2+ minutes, as the machine generates the TLS certificates.

 Additionally the redesigned API has been secured w/ an access token, through which granular permissions can be assigned.
+Tokens should be included with API requests in a header of the form 'Authorization: Bearer \<token\>'.

 ![Account Page](/docs/images/iceriver-oc_account.png)